Kopilov/arrow_example/README.md

 Execute `run_docker.sh` (with docker installed) or `run_native.sh` (with sudo, cmake and g++ installed, software will be installed to your local system — execute `clean_native.sh` to remove) to build and execute the example.
+If everything is OK, generated examples should appear in directories `generated/docker` and `generated/native`, according to execution way.